Pennsylvania Aggressive Driving Accident Lawyers

-In Pennsylvania, the leading factors of highway crashes and fatalities are aggressive driving behaviors.
+In Pennsylvania, aggressive driving is a leading factor in countless highway crashes and fatalities every year.
 According to the National Highway Safety Administration (NHTSA), aggressive driving occurs when “an individual commits a combination of moving traffic offenses to endanger other persons or property.”

 - Speeding in heavy traffic